Southern California wildfires trigger mass destruction, hurting families, economy

 Thousands of people in Southern California have been forced to evacuate as wind-whipped wildfires continue to blaze across Ventura County.

 The cause of the fire is currently unknown.
-As of Wednesday morning, it was only 25 percent contained.
+As of Tuesday morning, it was 50 percent contained.

+Additionally, the Thomas Fire is on track to be the biggest blaze in California’s history since detailed record-keeping began in 1932.

+One firefighter has died while trying to combat the fire in Southern California, authorities said on Dec.
+14. Cory Iverson, 32, was an engineer based in San Diego.
+He leaves a pregnant wife and a 2-year-old daughter.

 Authorities confirmed the death of a 70-year-old woman on Dec.
 8. Virginia Pesola was reportedly killed in a car crash along an evacuation route on Dec.
 6. Her death is the first connected to the six wildfires in the region.

-In addition, one unnamed firefighter has reportedly been injured and three others were burned, the Los Angeles Times reported.
+In addition, one unnamed firefighter has reportedly been injured and three other people were burned, the Los Angeles Times reported.

 What’s more, the “Skirball Fire” erupted on Dec.
 6, burning 422 acres and threatening many of the multimillion-dollar homes in Los Angeles’ Bel-Air neighborhood, Reuters reported.